-TheA14 (4) CBE73 and A14 (4) CBE73 provides that persons domiciled in the territory of a Member State may deposit documents in their language (other than French, English, German) and thus benefit from a reduction of taxes (R6 (3) CBE73).
+TheA14 (4) CBE73 and A14 (4) CBE73 stipulates that people domiciled in the territory of a member country can file documents in their language (other than French, English, German) and thus benefit from tax reductions (R6 (3) CBE73).

 Section 23.1.
 Delivery of the translation simultaneously

-In this case, a person had appealed against a decision by simultaneously providing a writing in his own language and a translation.
+In the present case, a person had appealed against a decision by simultaneously supplying a written document in his language as well as a translation.

-At first, the Grand Chamber considers that there is no contraindication to file a translation of the filed documents at the same time than these pieces (point 9 of the reasons).
-However, we must be careful, because these translations should not be taken for originals and for example: by way of illustration, translations can not be transmitted BEFORE the originals at the risk of being considered as precisely the latter. (point 12 of the reasons).
+As a preliminary point, the Grand Chamber considers that #8217; there is no contraindication to filing a translation of the documents filed at the same time than these parts (point 9 of the reasons).
+However, we must be careful, because these translations should not be taken for the originals and for example: as an illustration, translations cannot be transmitted BEFORE the originals at the risk of #8217; be considered to be precisely the latter (point 12 of the reasons).

 Section 23.2.
 Plurality of documents and limited translation to only certain documents

-What happens if the licensee files several documents to perform a pleading, only some of them being in his language?
+What happens if the holder files several documents to carry out a procedural document, only some of them being in his language?

 For the Grand Chamber, it is sufficient to deposit in its language the essential document of the first procedural act to benefit from the tax reduction (point 21):

-- the request for examination of the examination fee (point 19 of the reasons),
+- the request for examination for the examination fee (point 19 of the reasons),

-- the notice of appeal for the appeal fee (not the memorandum, point 24 of the reasons),
+- l & #8217; notice of appeal for the appeal fee (and not the memorial, point 24 of the reasons),

 Chapter 24.
 G7 / 91 - Withdrawal of the appeal